Tax Refund Status and IRS Tax Refund Dates for 2014

 What If My Refund Is Lower than I Expected? - Refund Offsets

-If you prepared and efiled your tax return on efile.com, and the amount of your direct deposit refund is lower than the refund calculated on your tax return, then your refund may have been adjusted, or offset, by the Department of Treasury.
-Under the Treasury Offset Program, various federal and state government agencies are authorized to seize certain unpaid debts from federal tax refunds.
+If you prepared and efiled your tax return on efile.com, and the amount of your direct deposit refund is lower than the refund calculated on your tax return, then your refund may have been adjusted, or offset, by the Department of Treasury's Offset Program.
+The Program is run by the Bureau of Fiscal Service (BFS).
+Under the Treasury Offset Program, various federal and state government agencies are authorized to seize outstanding federal or state debts from federal tax refunds.

 - Unpaid child support